 - Nightingales Nightclub – stalwart of the Birmingham gay scene, and central to the dramatics.
 Three large floors of music, drinking, and general antics.

 - DV8 – it’s just an events place now.

-- The Village Bar, with regular cabaret acts like Topping and Butch, Sandra, etc., this is a fun place full of kids and extremely loud music.
+- The Village Inn, with regular cabaret acts like Sandra, etc., this is a fun place full of kids and extremely loud music.

 - Eden Bar – The boys (Gary and Cal) at Eden often arrange live music in the large tented area at the back.
 Otherwise, you can be assured of great music from various popular scene DJs, karaoke weekly, and lots of different cabaret acts and specialist nights like BFM (Birmingham Fetish Men).

 - The Core Nightclub – stunning boutique nightclub.
 Holds events such as XXL.

 - The Fox Lesbian Bar (NOT The Old Fox, a couple of streets away) – the only Lesbian bar in Birmingham.